T-Pau/Anykey/Documentation/Anykey Commodore.md

 The disc image contains a BASIC loader that detects which machine it runs on and automatically loads the correct program.
 For this to work on systems other than the C64, you need to load it with `LOAD"*",8` and start it with `RUN`.
 Loading it with `LOAD"*",8,1` will not work.
 On C128 and MEGA65, the disk will auto-boot: simply insert the disk and turn on the computer.

 Note that the loader can't tell if it's running on a C16 or C116.
-If you are using a C116, load it directly with `LOAD"ANYKEY C116",8`.
+If you are using a C116, load it directly with `LOAD"ANYKEY C116",8`; for very early models with the `£` key in the upper left corner, use  `LOAD"ANYKEY C116 ALT",8`.

 ## The Keyboard Window